nvalerio12/dsa_practice/README.md

 - What method would you use to look up a word in a dictionary (book, not Python)?

 - Imagine you have a closet full of shirts.
 What can you do to organize your shirts for easy retrieval?
+I would First orginize by seasons being that I'm located in Massachusetts, and for every season I would move whatever is not in season to the back of the closet.
 - Describe advantages and disadvantages of the most popular sorting algorithms.
+The quick sort works on the divide-and-conquer principle.
 ---

 ### HackerRank Problems